Osakwekiki/osticket/README.md

 </p>
 <br />
-after completing all setup and configration and texting if all softwear is working poerfectly and using the IIS to check and setup my osticekt, i was able to complete my osticekt and download successful and active to create ticket by my self and for my organization.
+after completing all setup and configuration and texting if all software was working perfectly and using the IIS to check and setup my osticekt, I was able to complete my osticekt and download successfully and active to create a ticket by my self and for my organization.